GNiklasch/GWO-glitch-visualization/doc/Rationale.md

     - suppress abundant medium-loud features to better isolate the loudest ones.

 I would also like to be able to
-- highlight, or refrain from highlighting, my specified the central time in the plots,
+- highlight, or refrain from highlighting, my specified central time in the plots,
-- turn a grid overlay on or off for the time/frequency plane views (spectrogram and contant-Q transform),
+- turn a grid overlay on or off for the time/frequency plane views (spectrogram and constant-Q transform),
 - choose among a reasonable variety of different colormaps for these views, including
   - matching the colormap (Viridis) used in Gravity Spy and many LIGO logbook entries,
   - (approximately) matching the colormap (~Reds reversed) used in GWitchHunters,